MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/install-and-configure-distribution-points.md

 Monitor the reassignment similarly as when you add a new role.
 The simplest method is to refresh the console view after several minutes.
 Add the site code column to the view.
 This value changes when Configuration Manager reassigns the server.
 If you try to perform another action on the target server before you refresh the console view, an "object not found" error occurs.
 Ensure the process is complete and refresh the console view before starting any other actions on the server.

 After reassigning a distribution point, refresh the server's certificate.
+The new site server needs to re-encrypt this certificate using its public key and store it in the site database.
 For more information, see the **Create a self-signed certificate or import a public key infrastructure (PKI) client certificate for the distribution point** setting on the [General](#general) tab of the distribution point properties.
 - For PKI certificates, you don't need to create a new certificate.
 Import the same .PFX and enter the password.
-- For self-signed certificates, adjust the expiration date to update it.
+- For self-signed certificates, adjust the expiration date or time to update it.
 If you do not refresh the certificate, the distribution point still serves content, but the following functions fail:
     - Content validation messages (the distmgr.log shows that it can't decrypt the certificate)
     - PXE support for clients